Where do my photos belong?

 Meanwhile, Instagram is the exact opposite.
 I started posting to Instagram again about a year ago to mostly show some of my photos to family and friends, and this is also where I interact with them.
 I don’t like Instagram as a photo platform; it has long become a place for ads and cheap brands.
 People barely use it for photos as much as they use it for communication.
 I post to Instagram when I want to say something to a bunch of people I know; I post to Glass when a photo I take wants to say something to a bunch of strangers.

 Of course, this is all a personal conceptualization of these services.
-Some great photographers post to their blog regularly alongside lengthy posts.
+Some great photographers post to their blogs regularly alongside lengthy posts.
 There is also the notion that what I think today is one thing, and what I’ll feel next week is another.
 For now, that’s how my brain makes sense of it.